 Dalriada's costs (both for ongoing management and regarding action around recovery of funds) are calculated using a blended charging rate.
-This rate sits well below Dalriada's standard market rates.
+This rate sits below Dalriada's standard market rates for senior staff.
 The trustee's legal advisers operate on a similar basis, albeit on a different charging rate.